Here you can find interactive sinkhole maps of Florida. Also sinkhole maps of the USA and the world Sinkhole map.

 - The slow downward erosion eventually forms small surface depressions 1 inch to several feet in depth and diameter.

-In areas where cover material is thicker, or sediments contain more clay, cover-subsidence sinkhole maps are relatively uncommon, are smaller, and may go undetected for long periods.
+In areas where cover material is thicker, or sediments contain more clay, cover-subsidence sinkholes are relatively uncommon, are smaller, and may go undetected for long periods.

 - Sediments spall into a cavity